 Flevy Management Insights Case Study

-Energy Storage Expansion for Power & Utilities
+Case Study: Energy Storage Expansion for Power & Utilities

 Mark Bridges | Project Finance

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in Project Finance to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 TLDR The utility company struggled with financing large-scale energy storage projects, hindering opportunity capture.
 By adopting a robust Project Finance approach, it enhanced project IRR, lowered capital costs, and attracted more investment via ESG integration, highlighting the value of dynamic financial modeling and stakeholder engagement for operational success.